 Italo is a privately owned railroad built to compete with the state run trains.
 You'll need to be able to print out an e-ticket to get access to the trains; you can also use Rail Europe's ticketing services while you're still at home: .
 Rail passes are not valid on Italo trains.

 You can, of course, just line up at a ticket window at any Italian train station and buy tickets just like everyone else.
-There are also ticket machines when the lines are long.
+There are also ticket machines when the lines are long (and some smaller stations rely exclusively on machines, so have some cash handy).
 But some people like to have their "big" tickets for faster trains or longer journeys in hand while in the United States.
-This will usually cost you more than just buying them at a train station, but if you find it convenient, check times and costs of European train travel in the box below.
-You can also order rail passes and some attraction tickets from this booking box from our partner Rail Europe.
+This will usually cost you more than just buying them at an Italian train station, but if you find it convenient, check times and costs of European train travel in the box below.
+You can also order rail passes and some attraction tickets from this booking box from Rail Europe.

 The booking widget above will point out the need for a reservation and advise you accordingly.